Shahabks/Repo-KCIN3D-reconstruction/README.md

 ## For the prototype KMCIN1 and feasibility study Feb-March 2021
 ## Move to KMCIN2 Proof of Concept March-May 2021
+        On April 24 2021
+         New revision
+         this file Repo-KCIN3D-reconstruction/4_UI_BEFORE_Shell/consol_interactive_ALPHA_2.py was added
+         # This python code automatically run VBA in excel ...
+It should be run in Windows Environment.

+         this file Repo-KCIN3D-reconstruction/4_UI_BEFORE_Shell/Demo1_183D1PLZ_平面図04_OUT0.xlsm was added
+         # This file contains the VBA for communicating between output-datasets and AutoCAD

         On April 23 2021
          this file Repo-KCIN3D-reconstruction/4_UI_BEFORE_Shell/3D_Objects_CR_Adjusted_for_Komatsu_2.bas was revised
          this file Repo-KCIN3D-reconstruction/4_UI_BEFORE_Shell/consol_interactiveALPHA_1.1.py was revised